PiPc2/freedombone/README.md

  - Access to the internet via a router with ethernet sockets
  - USB thumb drive (for backups or storing media)
  - One or more domains available via a dynamic DNS provider, such as https://freedns.afraid.org
- - A purchased domain name and SSL certificate (only needed for Red Matrix)
+ - A purchased domain name and SSL certificate (only needed for Hubzilla)
  - A laptop or desktop machine with the ability to write to a microSD card (might need an adaptor)

 You will also need to know, or find out, the IP address of your internet router and have a suitable static IP address for the Beaglebone on your local network.
 The router should allow you to forward ports to the Beaglebone (often this is under firewall or "advanced" settings).